shubin/cnqc/build.md

 There are 3 supported build toolchains:

 - Visual C++ on Windows x64 and x86
-- GCC on Linux x64
+- GCC or Clang on Linux x64
-- GCC on FreeBSD x64
+- Clang or GCC on FreeBSD x64

 ## Directories